canemitz/march-madness-2019/README.md

 For 2019, my model correctly predicted the winner of 47 of the 67 games that were played (70.1%).

 A bracket made from the predictions is shown below.
+As of the Sweet Sixteen, it had 14 of the 16 teams correct.
 ![Image](https://raw.githubusercontent.com/canemitz/march-madness-2019/master/bracket2019.png)